 VEGAN SWEET POTATO GNOCCHI.

-Tag us on social media or hashtag #pastabased if you decide to try this recipe.
-Don’t be afraid to comment or rate it, too.
+Tag us on Instagram @pastabased or Facebook @pastabased if you try this recipe.
+Don’t be afraid to comment or rate it below, too!

 Easy flavorful Vegan Sweet Potato Gnocchi using less than 10 ingredients.

 - 1/4 cup unsweetened almond milk (or other plant milk)

 - 1 tablespoon nutritional yeast

 Peel the sweet potato and cut into 1 inch chunks.
 Add to a medium-sized pot and cover with cold water.
 Bring to a boil.
 Boil for 15-20 minutes, or until fork tender.

 Once the sweet potato is done, drain water and add sweet potato to a large mixing bowl.
 Add almond milk, nutritional yeast, salt, black pepper, and nutmeg.
 Using a masher or hand mixer, mash until very smooth.*